Vijisdurai/Vijis-durai/README.md

 # Vijis Durai R - Portfolio

 Welcome to my portfolio!
 I am a student from the Department of Information Technology, aspiring to make impactful contributions in the IT industry.
-This repository showcases my projects, coding skills, accomplishments, and problem-solving abilities.
+This repository showcases my projects, coding skills, aaccolades, and problem-solving abilities.

 ---